peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Random_Points_on_a_Sphere></a>
 #### Random Points on a Sphere

-The following pseudocode shows how to generate a random point uniformly on a sphere (surface of a ball) centered at the origin, with the following parameters:
+The following pseudocode shows how to generate a random point on a sphere (surface of a ball) centered at the origin, with the following parameters:

 - `dims`, the number of dimensions of the sphere (and of the random point).
 - `radius`, the sphere's radius (if `radius` is 1, the result can also serve as a unit vector in `dims`-dimensional space).
-- `p` is greater than 0 and describes the sphere's shape (if `p` is 2, the sphere is the usual one).
+- `p` is greater than 0, or is infinity, and describes the sphere's shape (if `p` is 2, the sphere is the usual one).

 See Schechtmann and Zinn (1990)[^100].
 Here, EPD generates an _exponential power_ random variate (Devroye 1986, pp. 174-175)[^19].